helenclx/leilukin-site/src/pages/explorelinks/now.md

 This is my [/now page](https://nownownow.com/about).
 You can find more pages like this at [nownownow.com](https://nownownow.com/).

 You can also check out my [status.cafe profile](https://status.cafe/users/leilukin) for my latest short status updates.

+## Participating in freeCodeCamp Summer 2025 Hackathon

+I registered and was selected to participate in [freeCodeCamp](https://www.freecodecamp.org/)'s Summer 2025 Hackathon, which takes place throughout July.
+I am working with my team to develop a full-stack web application for this hackathon.

 ## Attending 42 the Computer Science School